 Short and simple, plant propagation means taking a stem or a leaf from a plant and growing it into a new plant.

-Plant propagation can be done in water, in soil or through the process of air layering.
+Plant propagation can be done in three ways.
+In water, in soil or through the process of air layering.

 Water propagation is the easiest way to propagate your plants, and seeing the roots grow gives you a stunning view of nature doing its work.

 Why Propagate your Plants?

 Besides just because it is fun and exciting to grow your own houseplants from a single stem or leaf, there are more reasons to propagate your plants.

 - Over time plants can grow too large and need to be pruned.
-Don’t toss those pruned pieces, propagate them.
+Don’t toss those pruned pieces, propagate them and make new plants.

 - A plant that is a lost cause, might still be saved through propagation.